nzm798/StarRocks-Kettle-Connector-plugin/README.md

 // The maximum size of data that can be loaded into StarRocks at a time.
 // Valid values: 64 MB to 10 GB.
 'maxbytes'=94371840
+// Specifies the maximum fault tolerance rate for the import job, which is the maximum
-// The maximum number of rows that can be loaded into StarRocks at one time.
+// proportion of data rows that the import job can tolerate filtered out due to substandard data quality.
-// Valid values: 64000 to 5000000.
-'maxrows'=500000
+// Value range: 0~1.
+Default value: 0.
+'max_filter_ratio'=0
 // Timeout period for connecting to the load-url.
 // Valid values: 100 to 60000
 'connect-timeout'=1000